google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 ## Android Intent Filters

-When a Progressive Web App is installed via this new Improved Add to Home screen experience it will be registered with the system to be a target for the URL space for its domain.
+When a Progressive Web App is installed via this new improved add to home screen experience it will be registered with the system to be a target for the URL space for its domain.
 This means that the when a user clicks on a link that is contained within the scope of your Progressive Web App, your app will be opened